 6. Plan Ahead to Manage Enablers

 Almost every person in recovery will be offered drugs or alcohol at some point.
 The holidays may be particularly troublesome for this fact.
-People who occasionally have “one too many” or smoke pot to unwind a couple of times a week may not understand what addiction really is.
-They mistakenly believe that everyone can cut themselves off if they want to, and even if you politely decline, you might end up in a situation where you feel pressured—and therefore tempted—to imbibe.
+People who occasionally have “one too many” may not understand what addiction really is.
+You might end up in a situation where you feel pressured—and therefore tempted—to imbibe.

 If you are struggling to remain sober in recovery or feel you need help with a substance abuse problem, effective treatment is available.
 Harmony Recovery Center offers individualized, comprehensive programs that feature clinically-proven therapies, activities, and educational services that are extremely beneficial for the recovery process, including cognitive-behavioral therapy.

-Addiction is a chronic mental and physical disease that can last a lifetime, but you don’t have to overcome it alone.
-We urge you to call us today to discuss treatment options and discover how we can help you get on the road to recovery, one step at a time!
+Addiction is a chronic mental and physical disease that can last a lifetime.
+But, you don’t have to overcome it alone.
+Call us today to find out how we can help you get on the road to recovery.